Dick Jones (actor): Honors

 In 2000, Dick Jones was named one of the Disney Legends.
 In early 2009, Jones performed promotional events for the Platinum Edition DVD and Blu-ray release of Pinocchio.
 In March 2009, he was a guest star at the Williamsburg Film Festival.

-Personal life
+Personal life and death

-Jones married his wife Betty in 1948, together they had four children; Rick, Jeffrey, Jennifer and Melody.
+Jones married his wife Betty in 1948.
+Together they had four children; Rick, Jeffrey, Jennifer and Melody.
 They remained married until Jones' death in 2014.

-Death

-The last surviving cast member of Pinocchio, Jones died after a fall at his home on the evening of July 7, 2014, at the age of 87.
+Jones died after a fall at his home on the evening of July 7, 2014, at the age of 87.
+At the time of his death, he was the last surviving cast member of Pinocchio.